The order was primarily established to protect the pilgrims coming to the Holy Land from all over Christendom.

 Established at the beginning of the 12th century, the order soon rose to one of the most powerful and wealthy institutions in Christendom.

-The order was established in 1119 by a French knight.
+The order was established in 1119 by French knight Jacques de Molay.
 It was aimed at protecting the pilgrims from the bandits who attacked caravans of people coming to Jerusalem.

 Although the order was initially poor and scarcely manned, the papal recognition in 1129 helped it grow rapidly.
 It was soon able to attract the well-off members of the European nobility, recruiting them as permanent members of the Order.

 Knights of the order would often serve as shock troops who would disrupt enemy lines.
 The Order proved particularly effective in many battles of the Crusaders against Saladin’s forces.

 After the capture of Jerusalem by Saladin, the Crusades effectively came to an end.
 The Knights Templar continued to exist.
 During the Crusades, it had established itself as a financial organization of sorts.

 After the Crusades, the Order continued to maintain vast properties all over Europe.
-For a period during its existence, the Order owned a whole fleet of ships and had the effective control of the island of Cyprus.
+For a period during its existence, the Order owned a whole fleet of ships and had effective control of the island of Cyprus.